elbosso/expect-dialog-ca/docs/usecases.md

 for the private key (if none is provided), the Hash or Signing algorithmus to be used as part of the Message Authentication Code (MAC) among others.

+The script offers an optional way to specify some of the information the user has to enter during this process beforehand - by writing an ini file named _ca_presets.ini_.
+This file has to reside in the current directory.
+Its format is `key="value"`.
+The double quotes can be omitted if the value does not contain spaces.
+Allowed keys at this time are:

+* countryName
+* organizationName
+* organizationalUnitName
+* commonName
+* base_url

 Additionally, the script lets the user specify default values for config file items - especially when creating an issuing CA: Maybe you want to save your end users the hussle having to specify Country and Locality?
-Then here is your chance: Just define Defaults and your end users can just click through those annoying questions!
+Then here is your chance: Just define defaults and your end users can just click through those annoying questions!
-Another thing is the (optional) provision od Certificate Policy Statements:
+Another thing is the (optional) provision of Certificate Policy Statements:
 For each config of the CA you can specify them - so they get incorporated into every certificate you create using the corresponding configuration.
 And last but not least: The script